 New Zealanders call their magical land ‘God’s Own Country’ - and once you arrive, you’ll soon know why.
 The country’s stunning natural landscape is a giant playground for all ages with scenery that has to be seen to be believed.
-When travelling around, you’ll pass mountains, lakes, rainforest and beaches in such close proximity that your mind will be reeling from visual overload!
+On your luxury holiday to New Zealand, when travelling around, you’ll pass mountains, lakes, rainforest and beaches in such close proximity that your mind will be reeling from visual overload!

-Turquoise Holidays Top 5 Reasons To Visit New Zealand
+Turquoise Holidays Top 5 Reasons to have a New Zealand Luxury Holiday

 1. Old, young, daring, cautious – there are activities for everyone from sedate sailing to 360° spins in a jet-boat and from hikes with glorious views to dangling from a bridge by your ankles.